This article focuses on the order in which business rules are executed. Please refer to our Business rules guide to get started on the topic.

-Important: Only Account Owners can adjust rules' order.
+Important: Only Account Owners can adjust the rules' execution order.

 You can see an overview of the execution order of the Business Rules from the administration panel business rule tab.

-Note: Using the drag+drop method would be possible only if the rules are not sorted/filtered and that would include accessing the rules section for a given column/lane via the board policies.
+Note: Using the drag+drop method would be possible only if the rules are not sorted/filtered and that would include accessing the rules section for a given column/lane from the board policies.

-A simple example in which you can configure execution order is when you have two rules with the same trigger in the same location (e.g. card is created on board “A”).
+A practical example of having to configure the execution order is when you have two rules with the same trigger in the same location (e.g. a card is created on board “Support”).

-- Rule 1: When the card is created on board "A", set its color to Red - and has the execution order 1
+- Rule 1: When the card is created on board "Support", set its color to Red — the execution order is 1.

-- Rule 2: When the card is created on board "A", set its color to Blue - and has the execution order 2
+- Rule 2: When the card is created on board "Support", set its color to Blue — the execution order is 2.